-While, in terms of mc, figure (7E) shows how the resultant vectors are produced with respect to vector summation and the Pythagorean theorem as the eccentricity of the virtual particle paths change due to relativistic acceleration and the respective vector rotations.
-Note that the terms in figure (7E) (and the terms elsewhere throughout the theory, as said before in this regard) approximate their expected values upon adjusting the values of the terms (n1) and (n2) taken from their respective intervals $1 < n_1 < 2$ and $1 > n_2 > 0$ by a small percentage, e.g., $\approx 1\%$ , thus accounting for the significance of the approximation symbol ( $\approx$ ) used in figure (7E) (and throughout the theory).
+In terms of mc2, figure (7E) shows how the resultant vectors are produced with respect to vector summation, and the Pythagorean theorem, as the eccentricity of the virtual particle paths change due to relativistic acceleration and the respective vector rotations.
+Note that the terms in figure (7E) (and the terms elsewhere throughout the theory, as said before in this regard) approximate their expected values upon adjusting the values of the terms (n1) and (n2) taken from their respective intervals $1 < n_1 < 2$ and $1 > n_2 > 0$ by a small percentage, thus accounting for the significance of the approximation symbol (\approx) used in figure (7E) (and throughout the theory).

-Here, figure (7E) shows, in terms of mc, how the resultant vectors are produced with respect to vector summation and the Pythagorean theorem as the eccentricity of the virtual particle paths change due to relativistic acceleration and respective vector rotations.
+Here, figure (7E) shows, in terms of mc2, how the resultant vectors are produced with respect to vector summation, and the Pythagorean theorem, as the eccentricity of the virtual particle paths change due to relativistic acceleration, and respective vector rotations.